diel-project/Diel-Niche-Modeling/vignettes/Diel.Hierarchical.Overlap.md

 ## Setup

 We start with already compiled data relevant for fitting hierarchical activity models.
 The camera-trapping data and code used here are modified from Chapter 7 of the tutorial for [A ‘How-to’ Guide for Estimating Animal Diel Activity Using Hierarchical Model](https://hms-activity.netlify.app/).
-Specifically, the data we use are from summer (May, June, July) of 2016, 2017,and 2018 on coyotes and wolves detected in Minnesota, USA.
+Specifically, the data we use are from summer (May, June, July) of 2016, 2017, and 2018 on coyotes and wolves detected in Minnesota, USA.

 **Load libraries and data object**